-The following flowchart describes the Corporation as well as its principal subsidiaries whose assets represent 10% or more of the Corporation's consolidated assets as at December 31, 2016 or whose revenues account for more than 10% of the Corporation's consolidated revenue.
-The flowchart shows the jurisdictions of incorporation as well as the percentages of voting rights held as at December 31, 2016.
+The following flowchart describes the Corporation as well as its principal subsidiaries whose assets represent 10% or more of the Corporation's consolidated assets as at December 31, 2017 or whose revenues account for more than 10% of the Corporation's consolidated revenue.
+The flowchart shows the jurisdictions of incorporation.
+The Corporation controls 100% of the voting rights of all subsidiaries.